ronanmccormack-ca/Covid-Dashboard-DAV2021-Mini-Project/README.md

 The goal of this project is to create an interactive dashboard that provides insights into COVID-19 data.
 The dashboard is accessible through a web browser, making it easy to visualize the data and explore trends.

+## Dashboard Availability

+The Dashboard is available at the following link: [COVID Dashboard]([https://covidapi-zm9v.onrender.com](https://covid-dashboard-e74t.onrender.com))

+You can access the Jupyter Notebook file detailed in the Getting Started section using this URL.

 ## Getting Started

 To access and interact with the COVID dashboard, follow these steps: